Ex-Raider Abram reunites with old friends in Green Bay - WHIZ News

 Those former Raiders aren’t the only guys Abram already knows at Green Bay.

-Abram played alongside Packers offensive lineman Elgton Jenkins at Mississippi State.
-Other former Mississippi State players on Green Bay’s roster are outside linebacker Preston Smith and running back/kick returner Kylin Hill, though they weren’t in college at the same time as Abram.
+Abram played alongside Packers offensive lineman Elgton Jenkins and running back/kick returner Kylin Hill at Mississippi State.
+Another former Mississippi State player on Green Bay’s roster is outside linebacker Preston Smith, though he wasn’t n college at the same time as Abram.

 “We’re joking about bringing back the Bulldogs together,. … We’re going to kind of make this the Green Bay Bulldogs,” Abram quipped.

-When he was reminded the Packers also have a couple of Bulldogs of a different sort after drafting former Georgia teammates Quay Walker and Devonte Wyatt in the first round this year, Abram pointed out he played for both schools.
+When he was reminded the Packers also have a couple of Bulldogs of a different sort after selecting former Georgia players Eric Stokes, Quay Walker and Devonte Wyatt in the first round of the last two drafts.
+Abram pointed out he played for both schools.
 Abram started his college career at Georgia in 2015 before transferring to Mississippi State.

 Abram, 26, could benefit from a change of scenery after falling out of favor with the Raiders.
 He started six games and had 48 tackles for Las Vegas this season, but his playing time had dropped lately.